 It’s not up to others to love you, though it’s a blessing when they do.
 Try to let go of your expectations of how you want others to feel about you, and assign *yourself* the task of loving you.
 It's an awesome one.

-How Loving Yourself Makes the Rest of Your Life Better
+How Loving Yourself Changes Everything for the Better

 1. You learn to listen to the quiet voice of your intuition, trust it, and follow what your heart is telling you is right.